petroemil/Rx.Book/Draft.md

 There are real-time data sources, like most (if not all) of the .NET events (`PointerMoved`, `Click`, `KeyDown`, etc.), data sources that you can observe, but can't really control when they emit new events, and they've likely been virtually active before you subscribed to the stream.

 And there are data sources, like an asynchronous method call, that you can still treat as an Rx stream, but you know that the service call will be triggered by your subscription to the (`FromAsync()`) observable stream.
-You know that any kind of event will only appear in the stream after you subscribed to it, because the subscribtion triggered the execution of the underlying logic that puts events in the stream.
+You know that any kind of event will only appear in the stream after you subscribed to it, because the subscription triggered the execution of the underlying logic that puts events in the stream.

 The aforementioned real-time data sources are called "Hot Observables", and the other group is called "Cold Observables".
 You can convert easily switch them around by introducing caching for a hot observable, or "broadcasting" the events from the source of a cold observable to all of its subscribers.

 #### Creating hot observables

 To turn a cold observable into a hot one, you will have to use the combination of the `Publish()` and the `Connect()` methods.
 The `Publish()` will prepare you an observable object that wraps your original observable stream and broadcasts its values to all the subscribers.
-And in this case instead of the `Subscribe()` call, calling the `Connect()` method will activate the stream and trigger the subscribtion chain in the wrapped observable, and with that the execution/activation of the underlying data source that will put events into the stream.
+And in this case instead of the `Subscribe()` call, calling the `Connect()` method will activate the stream and trigger the subscription chain in the wrapped observable, and with that the execution/activation of the underlying data source that will put events into the stream.

 To demonstrate this let's create a simple cold observable using the `Interval()` operator.
 It will generate a new stream for each of its subscribers instead of sharing the same one.
 You can easily see it in action with the following little sample: